Hudson Soft

-was a Japanese video game company known for releasing numerous titles across video game consoles, home computers, and mobile phones.
-Headquartered in the Midtown Tower in Tokyo, it also maintained an office in the Hudson Building in Sapporo.
+was a Japanese video game developer that released numerous titles across video game consoles, home computers, and mobile phones.
+Headquartered in the Midtown Tower in Tokyo, it also maintained an office in the Hudson Building in Sapporo and an American subsidiary in San Mateo, California.
 Founded on May 18, 1973, Hudson initially focused on personal computer products before expanding into video game development, publishing, peripherals, and music production.

-The company was best known for its series Bomberman, Adventure Island, Star Soldier, Bonk and Bloody Roar.
-It also developed games for other publishers, most notably the Mario Party series for Nintendo.
-Hudson partnered with NEC to create the TurboGrafx-16, TurboExpress, and PC-FX consoles, aiming to compete with Nintendo, Sega, SNK, Atari, Philips, & Sony while continuing to release games on other platforms as a third-party developer.
+The company produced Bomberman, Adventure Island, Star Soldier, Bonk, and Bloody Roar.
+It also developed games for other publishers, such as the Mario Party series for Nintendo.
+Hudson partnered with NEC to create the TurboGrafx-16, TurboExpress, and PC-FX consoles, aiming to compete with Nintendo, Sega, SNK, Atari, Philips, and Sony while continuing to release games on other platforms as a third-party developer.

 Hudson Soft became a publicly traded company in 2000.
 In 2005, Konami acquired a 55% controlling stake in Hudson, later purchasing the company outright on April 1, 2011.
 On March 1, 2012, Hudson merged with Konami Digital Entertainment, which retains its game catalog and periodically re-releases Hudson's classic titles.

 History

-Hudson Soft Ltd. was founded in Toyohira-ku, Sapporo, Japan on May 18, 1973, by brothers Yuji and Hiroshi Kudo.
-The founders grew up admiring trains, and named the business after their favourite, the Hudson locomotives (called the "4-6-4", and especially the Japanese C62).
-The company's mascot was a bee named Hachisuke, inspired by the Hudson Hornet car.
+Hudson Soft Ltd. was founded in Toyohira-ku, Sapporo, Japan, on May 18, 1973, by brothers Yuji and Hiroshi Kudo.
+The founders grew up admiring trains and named the business after one that regularly passed their childhood home, their favourite the Hudson locomotives (called the "4-6-4", and especially the Japanese C62).
+The company's mascot was a bee named Hachisuke, a reference to the company's origins in amateur radio.
+In Japanese, hachi means both 'eight' and 'bee,' and the radio call sign for Hokkaido is JA8.

 Hudson began as an amateur radio shop called CQ Hudson (CQハドソン), selling radio telecommunications devices and art photographs.
 Yuji Kudo had originally planned to start a coffee shop, but there was already one in the same building, resulting in the decision to change to a wireless radio shop at the eleventh hour.
 Although the Kudo brothers had university education, neither had studied in business management.
 That factor, combined with the difficulty to find trustworthy people to accompany the Kudos in their venture, meant that Hudson was almost always in the red each month during its era exclusively as a radio shop.

-In September 1975, Hudson began selling personal computer-related products and in March 1978 started developing and selling video game packages.
+In September 1975, Hudson began selling personal computer-related products and in March 1978 started developing and selling video game packages from a dedicated store called COSMOS Sapporo on the second floor of the CQ Hudson building in Hiragishi.
 At that time, many amateur radio shops were switching to the sales of personal computers because they deal with the same electronic equipment.
 CQ Hudson would continue to operate for decades in Sapporo until Hudson Soft closed the shop in May 2001.